ellieonarose/HW5/README.md

     The goal is to reach 100 points, in other word
     If the player has i + k >= 100, they win. (j + k >= for the opponent).

     Actions:

-    Roll: Rolls a die, if they got a 1, k resets to 0, and other player takes over, otherwise, the points are added to k and the player may roll again or hold.
+    Roll: Two standard dice are rolled.
+    If neither shows a 1, their sum is added to the turn total.
+    If a single 1 is rolled, the player's turn ends with the loss of the turn total.
+    If two 1's are rolled, the player's turn ends with the loss of the turn total and score.

     Hold: The turn total k is added to the player’s score, and it becomes the opponent’s turn.
 (b)

     Let P(i,j,k) is the probability of winning from this state.

     Base case: